Ayush gets Rs.1,069 crore in Union budget 2014-2015

 Finance Minister also accounted on the actions completed for the previous budget 2013-201:

-The other major ‘action completed’ claims include Rs 150 crore for the National Programme for the Health Care of Elderly, Rs 1,650 crore to set up six AIIMS type super specialty hospitals.
+for the Health Care of Elderly, Rs 1,650 crore to set up six AIIMS type

 No comments